Healthy Homes Assessment Raureka

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling could be significant for property owners and landlords.
-For professional advice get in touch today to book your rental property home evaluation.
+The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling can have a significant impact for property managers and landlords.
+For specialist advice, call today to schedule your rental properties home evaluation.

 home assessments for rental properties